-The U.S. House Select Committee on the Climate Crisis is charged with delivering ambitious climate policy recommendations to Congress "to achieve substantial and permanent reductions in pollution and other activities that contribute to the climate crisis."
+The U.S. House Select Committee on the Climate Crisis is charged with delivering ambitious climate policy recommendations to Congress, in order to achieve substantial and permanent reductions in pollution and other activities that contribute to the climate crisis.

 Background and Jurisdiction

-Acknowledging the threat of climate change, the Speaker of the House of Representatives, Rep. Nancy Pelosi, created the Select Committee on the Climate Crisis.
-H.Res.6, adopted on January 9, 2019, established the Select Committee with the following jurisdiction:
+Acknowledging the threat of climate change, Speaker Nancy Pelosi created the Select Committee on the Climate Crisis through H.Res.6, which was adopted on January 9, 2019, and gave the Select Committee the following jurisdiction: